 Your physical therapist will offer guidance as to how to safely return to your normal activities without further damaging the injured tissue.
 Research demonstrates that people who return to their normal daily activities more quickly following injury recover faster and have fewer long-term problems than people who do not return to activity in a timely manner.

 Your physical therapist may help you identify positions that hurt and positions that do not hurt, and provide treatment and exercises to help the injured tissue move more efficiently.
 Physical therapists are movement experts.

-Your treatment may emphasize education about the latest findings regarding pain, in addition to healing exercises and manual therapy.
+Your treatment may emphasize education about the latest findings regarding chronic pain, in addition to healing exercises and manual therapy.
 Research has demonstrated that positive changes occur in the brain after patients are educated about the purpose and causes of pain.

 Because the mechanisms of pain vary, each approach to care will also vary.
 Treatments are likely to include a combination of the following, depending on your unique needs:

 Whether you’re experiencing chronic pain or a more acute pain, the team at IMPACT Physical Therapy is trained to help.
 We offer a variety of therapeutic treatment options at several locations to fit your life and specific pain.
 Get in touch with us to learn more!